vbrandl/HSP-Churn-Report/report.md

 The solution was implemented as a scheduler in Python, running in a Docker container, that would periodically query replies we received from bots and would calculate the online sessions for each bot.

 A session is defined as a consecutive series of 5 minute time buckets in which a peer is confirmed to be online.
 If a peer hasn't responded for more than 15 minutes, the session is considered closed and a new session starts, if the peer is seen again.
+Since a time period is selected during the evaluation, sessions without start time and end times do exists.
+Sessions without start times are defined as active until the end time and sessions without end times are also still active.

 We recorded sessions both based on IP address + port and the unique bot ID, the peer uses inside the network.
 Major differences in those sessions would be an indicator for either more than one peer using the same IP (e.g. devices behind a NAT) or really long running nodes using a residential internet connection that rotates IP addresses periodically.